pujithamoorkonda/Syntecxhub_ExpenseTracker/README.md

-pip install pandas matplotlib openpyxl
+pip install pandas matplotlib openpyxl ----
+Run the command in the terminal